awsdocs/aws-doc-sdk-examples/python/example_code/lambda/README.md

 * Deploys an AWS Lambda function.
 * Creates an Amazon EventBridge scheduled event and makes the function the target.
 * Grants permission to let Amazon EventBridge invoke the AWS Lambda function.
-* Prints the latest CloudWatch logs to show the result of the scheduled invocations.
+* Prints the latest Amazon CloudWatch logs to show the result of the scheduled invocations.
 * Cleans up all resources created during the demo.

 ## Running the tests